News

 In 1725, Samuel married Letitia Tipping (1699-1779) – a fortunate heiress who inherited the estate of her great-uncle Admiral Edward Russell, Earl of Oxford and an important figure in the Glorious Revolution of 1688.
 He and Letitia resided primarily in London, whilst their children lived at Ombersley Court with nursemaids and nannies.
 It was at this house in Upper Grosvenor Street that Samuel died, after succumbing to bruises he sustained when his carriage was overturned on his return to town from Hertfordshire.
 Of Samuel and Letitia’s ten children, seven of whom sadly died during their lifetimes, Edwin 2nd Baron Sandys (1726-1797) was their only son to survive his father.

 A leading scholar and avid collector of books, Edwin excelled academically and was a lifelong friend to prominent Worcestershire historian The Reverend Doctor Treadway Russell Nash.
 Aged twenty-one, he too became an MP for Droitwich, but by the next election in 1754 he was out.
 He was briefly appointed to office in April 1757 but resigned three months later.
-He was then returned to parliament by the King as an MP for Westminster.
+He was then returned to parliament as an MP for Westminster.
 Although Edwin sat in the House of Commons for twenty-three years, he is said to have never once spoken; though he was a present member who sat on committees and engaged with requests from his home county.
 As one of the vice-presidents of the Westminster Infirmary he was elected a Trustee of the British Museum in 1769.

 Edwin married later in life to Anna Maria King (nee Colbrook) (1720-1806) but they had no children.
 It was therefore Edwin’s niece, Mary – daughter of his brother Colonel Martin Sandys (1729-1768) – who came to inherit Ombersley Court and the Sandys line in 1806.